qiqizhang0325-afk/Qi_IntraChr_InterChr_Interaction/README.md

 ### Prepare your data

+You can provide either a VCF file or PLINK PED/MAP files.

-Place your VCF file in the `data/` directory:
+Option A — VCF (default): Place your VCF file in the `data/` directory:

 ```bash
 # Copy your VCF file to data/ directory